Code-Institute-Submissions/WIAM/README.md

 ### Design

-The layout will be simple and modern.
+The layout is be simple and modern.
 Images plays a huge role, since one of the goals of the website is to be visually appealing to get users book a visit to the museum.

 As I was working on the code, I suddenly realized that the layout I planned with my wireframe was not so appealing as I thought it would be.
 I changed it by removing a section and re-placing it with the Upcoming Exhibitions cards.

 One issue I had was the navbar brand.
 I had a specific idea in mind, I wanted that the words "Women in Art" had different colours (the three colours that are the leitmotiv of all the website), but I also wanted that every single word had the first letter capitalized.
 The only way I found was to wrap each word in a div, and then I styled them.
 I could have used some graphic program to get a image with the logo, but I wanted to challenge myself a little bit by trying to solve the problem only with CSS.

+Responsiveness has been achieved by using a mobile-first approach, adding Bootstrap and then perfectioning with media queries.

 ## Features to implement